Experiencing music in its purest essence is the most desirable thing audiophiles can dream of.

 The GRID PROTECTOR penetrates and clears up the entire domestic power grid from low and high frequency interfering fields, without slowing down current flow at all.

-Unlike conventional line filters or grid generators the GRID PROTECTOR operates without condensers, diodes, serial or parallel filters and energized crystals, since even the fastest of these applications tend to slow down electrons and delay transmission, especially in the high-power current range.
-The use of common power-cleansing measures is always fraught with compromises that block the way to a higher level.
+Unlike conventional mains filters or mains generators, the GRID PROTECTOR does not work with the use of capacitors, diodes, series or parallel filters or even energised crystals, since even the fastest of these applications cause electron braking and carry-over effects, especially in the power-intensive current range.
+The use of common current-correcting measures is therefore always fraught with compromises that block the path to a higher level.

-The uncompromising effectiveness makes the GRID PROTECTOR an unrivaled power-cleaning solution on the market.
+The uncompromising effectiveness makes the GRID PROTECTOR a truly unrivalled power cleaning solution on the market.

 Adjust the GRID PROTECTOR variably - just as it suits you and your conditions best.
 With the new GRID PROTECTOR we focused on convenient use and operation, which allows to yield best results quickly and easily.